brimdata/zbpf/README.md

 zapi create bpf
 ```

+Then `cd` into the forked bcc repo and
-Then run any experiments you'd like with this tooling and various options,
+run any experiments you'd like with this tooling and various options,
 hitting ctrl-C to terminate, e.g.,
 ```
-sudo ./execsnoop-bpfcc | python3 loader.py
+sudo python3 ./tools/execsnoop.py -z
-sudo ./stackcount-bpfcc -i 1 -z ip_output | python3 loader.py
+XXX sudo ./stackcount-bpfcc -i 1 -z ip_output | python3 loader.py
 ```

 >Note the `loader.py` program has the pool "bpf" hardwired.